adxmantium/shopper/README.md

 Directions:

-1. Download project
+1. Clone/Download project
+2. Run yarn or npm install
-2. At root of project, run "npm run start"
+3. Run "npm run start"
-3. In browser, go to localhost:8080
+4. In browser, go to localhost:8080
-4. Have fun!
+5. Have fun!